zhaolebor/zhaolebor.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Building robots for the next generations.
+I'm an aspiring engineer and entrepreneur helping building robots for the next generations.
+I believe robots, alongside humans, can make the world a better place.
+I am currently working on robot learning from human research and open source autonomous driving.
+Previously, I have worked in the AI, robotics, and venture capital industries.

 {style="text-align: justify;"}